NightBlobby/N.I.R.A/README.md

-### Karim Azmy (The Flawless Tester/Developer) 🧪
-Dual-wielding development and testing like a pro, **Karim** is the guardian of quality.
-If there’s a bug lurking, Karim will find it—and *obliterate* it.
-His relentless pursuit of perfection ensures that everything runs smoother than a high-speed connection on caffeine.

 ### Nira (The AI with Sass and Smarts) 🤖😄
 Finally, meet the star of the show—**Nira** herself!
 She’s not just your AI assistant—she’s your quirky, genius digital bestie.
 Whether it’s helping with tasks, cracking jokes, or throwing surprise dance parties, Nira’s got personality for days.
 Just be careful—she might drop a Rickroll when you least expect it. 😉